Advertiser Disclosure

 Hot Tip:

-Other ways American Airlines AAdvantage members earn miles and Loyalty Points, including through AAdvantage eShopping, American Airlines Dining, Simply Miles, and American Airlines Vacations, won’t be affected by these changes.
+Other ways American Airlines AAdvantage members earn miles and Loyalty Points, including through AAdvantage eShopping, American Airlines Dining, Simply Miles, and American Airlines Vacations, are not affected by these changes.

-American Airlines announced another modification that passengers will not be pleased with — increased baggage fees.
-These new fees will apply for flights booked beginning February 20, 2024.
+In February, American Airlines announced another modification that passengers wouldn’t like — increased baggage fees.
+These new fees went into effect for flights booked beginning February 20, 2024.

 SCROLL FOR MORE